yandex/yandex-tank/docs/configuration.rst

     [autostop]
     autostop=instances(80%,10)

-A common rule: options with
-same name override those set before them (in the same file or not).
+A common rule: options with the same name override those set before them (in the same file or not).

 Default configuration files